Updated: Jan 4

 Day Five: Zion

-Zion National Park was a favorite of both my boyfriend and mine.
+Zion National Park was a favorite of both of ours.
 The drive in from Bryce Canyon through the east end of the park is stunning.
 Stop and take lots of pictures at the pull-offs!

 A few major things to note about Zion National Park: